 Once we were all settled in our seats, Ben schooled us on the history of po-boys.

-Each time one they saw a driver coming into their shop, they'd yell up to the kitchen, “here comes another poor boy.”
+Each time they saw a driver coming into their shop, they'd yell up to the kitchen, “here comes another poor boy.”
 Over time, “poor boy” was reduced to “po-boy.”

 At NOLA Poboys, cold options include roast beef, ham, turkey, and BLT (bacon, lettuce, tomato).